ENELEngineering/ENDG511_Project_RODNet/README.md

 # ENDG511 Project

-This repository shows the implementation of the concepts Tiny and Fast AI using PyTorch to continue the work behind *Radar Object Detection [RODNet](https://github.com/yizhou-wang/RODNet).*
+This repository shows the implementation of the concepts Tiny and Fast AI using PyTorch, Tensorflow, and YoloV5 to continue the work behind *Radar Object Detection [RODNet](https://github.com/yizhou-wang/RODNet).* and aswell as provide performance comparison between radar-based object detection and conventional camera-based object detection in cases of low visibility.

 # Overview